chrisisler/ErxiDesk/README.md

 2. Sass

 ## To-do
+- Add ability to search for running processes
+  - Search for names and pids (search pids if first char is a Number)
 - Add ability to refresh processes
-- Add ability to search for running processes
 - Show total number of processes running
 - Add option to show top N elements using R.take(N)